 Aka Sabrina Fair/La vie en rose – Oh Sabrina Sabrina Sabrina where have you been all my life? – Right over the garage.
 Chauffeur’s daughter Sabrina Fairchild (Audrey Hepburn) is an ugly duckling who tries to commit suicide in her employer’s limousine because of a bad case of unrequited love for boss’ son playboy David Larrabee (William Holden).
 He doesn’t even know she’s alive.
 So when she returns to Long Island from two years at cooking school in Paris a beautiful young woman she immediately catches three-times married David’s attention when he sees her waiting for her proper English father Thomas (John Williams) at the railway station.
 David woos and wins her but their romance is threatened by David’s serious older brother Linus (Humphrey Bogart), who runs the family business and is relying on David to marry an heiress Elizabeth (Martha Hyer) in order for a crucial corporate merger to take place.
 So when David’s back is out Linus tries to distract Sabrina and finds himself falling for her himself but can’t admit it and plans to ship her back to Paris … This cynical romcom is extraordinary for a few things: its star wattage, its creepy Freudian setup (Bogart looks like Hepburn’s grandfather) and amazing dry wit.
 Samuel Taylor adapted his stageplay Sabrina Fair with contributions from Ernest Lehman and director Billy Wilder, who was making his last film at Paramount.
 Bogart behaved badly on set, believing he was miscast (Cary Grant was Wilder’s first choice) and wanting his wife Lauren Bacall in Hepburn’s role.
 He found Hepburn unprofessional because of her problems learning lines but just read some of the ones they delivered: Look at me, Joe College with a touch of arthritis.
 Or, Paris isn’t for changing planes it’s for changing your outlook.
 And, There’s a front seat and a back seat and a window in between.
 And perhaps its mission statement in a film about class and sex and money: Nobody poor was ever called democratic for marrying someone rich.
 This is a writer’s movie for sure!
 It’s really a movie about movies and how they pair off young girls with old men (how relevant is that nowadays with everything in the news?!)
 But it was the scene of a serious set romance for the blond-highlighted Holden and Hepburn and also the introduction of Hubert de Givenchy’s gowns to Hollywood, credited to Edith Head.
 When Hepburn walked into his Paris salon he thought he was going to meet Katharine Hepburn.
 It was the beginning of a long and fruitful screen association: she is the very epitome of elfin beauty in this film, a duckling who grows into an astonishing swan.
 And she calls her French poodle David!
+The fact that she marries the much older, successful brother and heir to the family money isn’t remotely cynical, not at all!
 There are some very funny scenes, many taking place in the car and some at the boardroom where Bogart gets to fire guns at new plastic inventions.
 No wonder he apologised to everyone concerned at the conclusion of production.
 It gave him a role he hadn’t had before – an uptight stick in the mud who turns into a romantic lead – and at his age!